Computer proofs for Property (T), and SDP duality: Application to SL(n,Z)

-Motivated by \hyperref[obs:heisenberg-group]{Observation \ref{obs:heisenberg-group}} and the estimate for $|\alpha(eg)|^2$ in \hyperref[obs:geometric-bounds]{Observation \ref{obs:geometric-bounds}} one may try to find an upper bound for $|\alpha(ef)|^2$ by looking at only the Heisenberg group.
-Taking the primal perspective, we then search for $\eta_1,\eta_2\in\R$, $\eta_1\geq 1$, such that
+Motivated by the above observation and the estimate from Equation~\ref{eqn:N-bound}, we studied upper bounds for $\|\one-e_{12}e_{13}\|^2$ that come from looking at the Heisenberg group.
+Taking the primal perspective, this led us to search for $\eta_1,\eta_2\in\R$, $\eta_1\geq 1$, such that